kuzzleio/documentation-old/api-reference/source/includes/_collectionController.md

 }
 ```

-Return the complete list of realtime and stored data collections in requested index sorted by name in alphanumerical order.
+Returns the complete list of realtime and stored data collections in requested index sorted by name in alphanumerical order.
 The `type` argument filters the returned collections.
 Allowed values: `all`, `stored` and `realtime` (default : `all`).
 The `from` and `size` arguments allow pagination.
 They are returned in the response if provided.